silx-kit/silx/doc/source/description/sift.rst

 The parallel implementation of this step is complex, and the performances strongly depend on the graphic card the program is running on.
-That is why there are different files for this kernel, adapted for different platforms.
+That is why different opencl kernels have been written with the same signature, but adapted to different platforms.
-The file to compile is automatically determined in ``plan.py``.
+The kernel to be used are automatically determined in ``plan.py``.

 Descriptor computation
 ......................

 A histogram of orientations is built around every keypoint.
-The neighborhood is divided into 4 regions of 4 sub-regions of 4x4 pixels.
+The neighborhood is divided into 4 regions, each of  4 sub-regions of 4x4 pixels.
-In every sub-region, a 8-bin histogram is computed; then, all the histograms are concatenated in a 128-values descriptor.
+In every sub-region, a 8-bin histogram is computed; then, all the histograms are concatenated in a 128-value descriptor (4x4x8 = 128).
-The histogram is weighted by the gradient magnitudes and the current scale factor, so that the descriptor is robust to rotation, illumination, translation and scaling.
+The concatenated histogram is weighted by the gradient magnitudes and the current scale factor, so that the descriptor is invariant to rotation, illumination, translation and scaling.
-Here again, there are several files adapted to different platforms.
+Here again, there are several kernels adapted to different platforms.

 Image matching and alignment
 ----------------------------

-Matching is also explained in this tutorial, once the keypoints are
+Matching is also explained in this tutorial:  once the keypoints are extracted from two images, their descriptors (128-value vector) are compared two by two, using the L1-norm (sum of absolute value difference).

+For a given keypoint K1 from the image 1, a keypoint K2 from image 2 matches K1 if the L1-distance between K1-K2 is much shorter than any other pair K1-Kn for any other keypoint of image 2.

+Once keypoints are matched, building the afine transformation with the least-squares displacement is done using a singular value decomposition of the over-complete system of equation.

 .. figure:: img/sift_match1.png
    :align: center